Yehud (Persian province): Administration and demographics

 The Persians seem to have experimented with ruling Yehud as a vassal kingdom, but this time under the descendants of Jehoiachin, who had kept his royal status even in captivity.
 Sheshbazzar, the governor of Yehud appointed by Cyrus in 538, was of Davidic origin, as was his successor (and nephew) Zerubbabel; Zerubbabel in turn was succeeded by his second son and then by his son-in-law, all of them hereditary Davidic governors of Yehud, a state of affairs that ended only around 500 BCE.
 This hypothesis—that Zerubbabel and his immediate successors represented a restoration of the Davidic kingdom under Persian overlordship—cannot be verified, but it would be in keeping with the situation in some other parts of the Persian Empire, such as Phoenicia.

 The second and third pillars of the early period of Persian rule in Yehud, copying the pattern of the old Davidic kingdom destroyed by the Babylonians, were the institutions of High Priest and Prophet.
 Both are described and preserved in the Hebrew Bible in the histories of Ezra–Nehemiah–Chronicles and in the books of Zechariah, Haggai and Malachi, but by the mid-5th century BCE the prophets and Davidic kings had disappeared, leaving only the High Priest.
 The practical result was that after c.500 BCE Yehud became a theocracy, ruled by a line of hereditary High Priests.

 The governor of Yehud would have been charged primarily with keeping order and seeing that tribute was paid.
 He would have been assisted by various officials and a body of scribes, but there is no evidence that a popular "assembly" existed, and he would have had little discretion over his core duties.
 Evidence from seals and coins suggests that most, if not all, of the governors of Persian Yehud were Jewish, a situation which conforms with the general Persian practice of governing through local leaders.

 Governors

-Coin of Hezekiah, Satrap of Judaea, Achaemenid period.
+Coin identified as minted in Yehud reading, "Hezekiah pehah" (pehah = governor), Achaemenid period.
 Circa 375–333 BCE.

 The succession order and dates of most of the governors of the Achaemenid province of Yehud cannot be recreated with any degree of certainty.
 Coins, jar-stamp impressions, and seals from the period provide the names of Elnathan, Hananiah (?), Jehoezer, Ahzai and Urio, all of them Jewish names.
 Some of them must have served between Zerubbabel and Nehemiah.
 Bagoas the Persian (Bagohi or Bagoi in Persian) is known by this short form of several theophoric names that was often used for eunuchs.
 He is mentioned in the 5th-century Elephantine papyri, and must therefore have served after Nehemiah.